 - Flavored by Fire

 - Active Eats

 All of these marketplaces take credit and debit cards, but we find it's easier to use our MagicBands if we're staying on-site.
-You can currently save big on select Disney World rooms for select days if you book through us!
+You can currently save on your Disney World hotel room by booking with us!
 We're also fans of purchasing an official festival gift card for the day.
 These mini-sized gift cards include a wearable plastic band so that you can swipe and go!
 Set your limit at the outset, and these gift cards keep you on a budget.
 They also make a fun souvenir and let you enjoy all the food and drinks you want until reach the end.
 Magic band indeed!

 Full list of Epcot Food and Wine 2017 Global Marketplaces

 - The Almond Orchard Hosted by Blue Diamond Almond Breeze